Best Dive Torches for UK Diving (2026)

 What About Video Lights?

 If you're shooting video underwater, a dedicated video light is worth considering over a standard dive torch.
-Video lights produce a wider, softer beam that minimises harsh shadows and provides more even illumination across a scene.
+Video lights produce a wider, softer beam that minimises harsh shadows and gives more even illumination across a scene.

-Dive torches — even good ones — produce a tighter, more focused beam suited to navigation and spotting subjects rather than filming them.
+Dive torches -- even good ones -- produce a tighter, more focused beam suited to navigation and spotting subjects rather than filming them.
 The backscatter issue also worsens when a narrow beam is angled toward the camera.

 For casual GoPro footage, your primary torch is fine.
 For anything serious, look at BigBlue or Light & Motion video lights in the £150-400 range.